Australia’s proposed capital gains tax reforms spark backlash from small businesses and start-ups

 Details reported by only one source:

-- David Turner of Empirical Legal noted that while higher CGT could slow investment, the budget included measures like R&D incentives, venture capital tax treatment, instant asset write-offs, and loss carry-back schemes to support start-ups.
+- David Turner, who advises small businesses, noted that while higher CGT could slow investment, the budget included measures like R&D incentives, instant asset write-offs, and a loss carry-back scheme to support start-ups.

-- Jessy Wu, a former venture capitalist, argued that the binding constraint for start-ups is upfront capital and cash flow, not future CGT treatment, and that Labor’s superannuation performance test changes would increase capital for risk-takers.
+- Jessy Wu, a venture capitalist, argued that the binding constraint for start-ups is upfront capital and cash flow, not the tax treatment of future windfalls, and that Labor’s reforms on venture capital and superannuation would increase available capital for risk-takers.

 Source Articles